uf-mil/mil/Trajectory-Generator.md

 1. Entered unavoidable collision zone (0): abort mission
 1. Planning and re-planning both failed (0): abort mission

-## Components ##
+## Main Components ##
 1. **Sub8 Motion-Planning**
     1. Implementation of OMPL for AUVs
     1. Main task is to use one of OMPL's path-planning algorithms (RRT) to generate a trajectory
     1. RRT* with a distance function that has a distance metric defined in the control space is being considered.
 It would need to be implemented from scratch.
-1. **Safety-Path Generation**
-    1. Safety paths are trajectories that will keep the vehicle in free space
-    1. SPC is responsible for maintaining and updating a sorted-list of best-to-worst back-up paths that can be taken if the current trajectory becomes infeasible unexpectedly
-    1. After the target trajectory is generated and the motion-planner is no longer engaged with carrying out that task, instead of having it sit idle, safety-paths would be generated
-    1. It is advisable to maintain at least (2) viable "safety" paths, if possible.
-    1. Note that this feature is utilized best when the vehicle is moving at speeds that make stopping in a relatively short period of time impossible
 1. **Re-Planner**
     1. An algorithm that uses as a metric the ratio of obstructed to unobstructed waypoints will determine how much of the current trajectory needs to be re-planned.
 This way, time is not wasted re-planning the entire trajectory for a small obstacle, but if a large obstacle is obstructing the majority of the trajectory, a new trajectory will be generated
     1. Stretch goal is to do partial-trajectory re-planning.
 For starters, just re-plan starting from the affected waypoint
     1. If re-planning fails, a safety path should be used (if safety paths are being generated).
 Otherwise, alert the system that planning failed
 1. **TGEN Node**
+    1. ROS Node
     1. Handles message-passing and TGEN initializations
 1. **TGEN Manager**
     1. Facade for the OMPL-implementation

+(If deemed necessary and time permits)
+1. **Safety-Path Generation**
+    1. Safety paths are trajectories that will keep the vehicle in free space
+    1. SPC is responsible for maintaining and updating a sorted-list of best-to-worst back-up paths that can be taken if the current trajectory becomes infeasible unexpectedly
+    1. After the target trajectory is generated and the motion-planner is no longer engaged with carrying out that task, instead of having it sit idle, safety-paths would be generated
+    1. It is advisable to maintain at least (2) viable "safety" paths, if possible.
+    1. Note that this feature is utilized best when the vehicle is moving at speeds that make stopping in a relatively short period of time impossible

 ## Sequence Diagrams